Corvusoft/restbed/docs/example/RESOURCE_AUTHENTICATION.md

 Overview
 --------

-"HTTP Basic authentication (BA) implementation is the simplest technique for enforcing access controls to web resources because it does not require cookies, session identifiers, or login pages; rather, HTTP Basic authentication uses standard fields in the HTTP header, removing the need for handshakes." -- [Wikipedia](https://en.wikipedia.org/wiki/Basic_access_authentication)
+HTTP Basic authentication (BA) is one of the simplest methods for controlling access to web resources.
+It does not rely on cookies, session identifiers, or dedicated login pages.
+Instead, it uses standard fields in the HTTP request header to transmit user credentials, eliminating the need for additional authentication handshakes.

 Example
 -------